 Please remember, once a pet is surrendered, we do not encourage visiting.
 It may cause more stress for your animal while they are in our care.

 Pet admission fee

 The BC SPCA does not charge a flat fee to bring in your animal.
 However, you will be asked for a service fee to help pay for the costs associated with caring for your animal.
 These costs include feeding, cleaning, sterilizing, vaccinating, parasite control and medical treatment as required for your pet.
 Adoption fees alone do not cover these costs.

 *If your animal has bitten a person and you want to re-home them, please contact your local BC SPCA to discuss your situation.

-A shelter can be a difficult and stressful place for an animal.
+An animal centre can be a difficult and stressful place for an animal.
 If you want to keep your pet or re-home your pet on your own, advice and alternatives are available.